AI Chatbot vs Robo-Advisor: What’s the Difference?

 Is a robo-advisor safer than a chatbot?

 Safety is not really about which category you pick; it is about how each product works.
 Robo-advisors are regulated investment managers that custody your money, so look at their disclosures and fees.
-For a chatbot that connects to your accounts, look at how access works: Walnut connects through SnapTrade, a regulated aggregator, reads your holdings read-only by default, and requires your approval for any trade.
+For a chatbot that connects to your accounts, look at how access works: Walnut connects through a regulated connection, reads your holdings read-only by default, and requires your approval for any trade.
 Check each provider’s security and permissions before linking an account.

 Who should use a robo-advisor instead of a chatbot?